spullara/mustache.java/TESTING.md

       *   If your implementation language does not currently have lambda examples in the spec, feel free to implement them and send a pull request.
-      *   If your implementation does not support lambdas, feel free to skip over the `lambdas.yml` file.

   3. Render the template (stored in the 'template' key) with the given 'data' hash.